sisong/UnityAndroidHotUpdate/README.en.md

 You can select [ApkDiffPatch] for apk file diff&patch, it can generate very small patch package; for example, just some simple code changes, the patch package size about hundreds of KB.
 * **Development environment and compatibility**
 Test used Unity2017, Unity2018, Unity2019;
-Test supports Andorid5--Andorid9, supports Andorid4.1+ when app used mono backend;
+Test used mono and il2cpp backend;
+Test on armeabi-v7a arm64-v8a and x86 device;
+Test supported Andorid4.1+, but only supported Andorid5+ when using Unity2017 + il2cpp backend;
 It is generally compatible, if the version of Unity unchanged (libmain.so will not change) and no new .so library files been added;
 The project's other .so libraries can be added to the list of libraries that are allowed to be advance load, for compatible with the hot update (added in the HotUnity.java file, see the description of improt project);
 Tested to create a simple app with the same Unity version, and successfully hot updated to an existing complex game app;